Skip to content

 Pre-Conference Sessions

-Join CAPCSD during the day Wednesday, April 23 before the Newcomers' Orientation and the Welcome Reception for additional CEUs at our Pre-Conference Sessions!
-Choose from one full day Audiology pre-conference session, or between two afternoon sessions.
+Join CAPCSD during the day Wednesday, April 8 before the Newcomers' Orientation and the Welcome Reception for additional CEUs at our Pre-Conference Sessions!
+Choose from one half-day morning pre-conference session, and two half-day afternoon sessions.

 Each Pre-Conference Session requires a separate registration and payment.